tjamcas/React-JS/Learning_React_Native/Chapter4-Working-with-Views.md

     },
   });
   ```
-  - Note 1: In the import statement above, we don't enclose `ColorButton` in curly braces because it is the default export in the `components/ColorButton.js` file.
+  - Note 1: In the import statement above, we don't enclose `ColorButton` in curly braces because it is the default export in the `components/ColorButton.js` file below.
 - `ColorButton.js` looks like this:
   ```
   import React from "react";